 So this one has some bloody mary vibes.
-No booze though because that would be weird.
-Lots of spicy components, horseradish, a special sauce, a little lemon freshness, celery slaw for crunch, tomatoes by way of paste AND sundried little babies.
-This burger has some intense flavour that stands alone for real.
+Lots of spicy components, horseradish, a special sauce, a little lemon freshness, celery slaw for crunch, tomatoes by way of paste AND chopped up sun dried ones.
+This burger has some intense flavour that stands alone.
 Aside from set-up time, these took about 25 minutes for me to throw together, which is nice with those jam-packed summer days coming up.

 We enjoyed these on some toasty ciabatta buns on our new little patio (yay!), trying to avert our gaze from the giant pile of dirt in our backyard (that’s left over from said patio).
 It’s all sitting on top of my vegetable garden area, so I need to figure out a strategy for getting rid of this stuff before that window closes.
-Although I am a proponent of the never-too-late club when it comes to vegetable gardening to some degree… I planted way too many Fall crops last year, so I’m focusing on greens, lettuces, tomatoes, summer squash, eggplant, hot peppers and just a little bit of celery root and winter squash in the mix.
-Also, I never used to be huge on non-veg gardening, but something changed this year and I’m spending most of my free time google-researching flowers and perennials these days.
-I’m actually 75 years old, guys.
-I have the Snapchats of my dog napping and my plant pointers as proof.
+I planted way too many Fall crops last year, so I’m focusing on greens, lettuces, tomatoes, summer squash, eggplant, hot peppers and just a little bit of celery root and winter squash in the mix.

 I hope everyone is having a sunny and great week so far!
 And if you’re not, maybe a burger will make it better?
-And if a veggie burger doesn’t work, my advice is to just say Screw it to all the BS that does’t make you happy.
-Hugs on hugs :D
+And if a veggie burger doesn’t work, my advice is to just say Screw it to anything that does’t make you happy.
+Big hug.

 BLOODY MARY VEGGIE BURGERS RECIPE (Vegan, Gluten-Free, Nut-Free)